 Puppies need to go out often, every 1-2 hours.
 This helps prevent accidents and teaches them good habits.

-How can I recognize when my puppy needs to go potty?
+How can I recognise when my puppy needs to go potty?

 Look for signs like sniffing, circling, or whining.
 These are cues that your puppy needs to go.
 Quick action can help you get them outside in time.